AndroidCoders/gfx-boxes/docs/CodingStyle.md

 ## Configuration

-- **Constants**: Global configuration values and constants (e.g., screen dimensions) should be defined at the top of the `src/main.rs` file, or read from configuration files.
+- **Externalized Configuration**: All global configuration values and constants (e.g., screen dimensions, colors, physics parameters) should be defined in `config.toml` and loaded at application startup.
+This allows for easy modification of application behavior without recompilation.

 ## Development Philosophy: The Pragmatic Programmer